 - Enter a Name and click Next.

-- Select the local group you want to managed.
+- Select the local group you want to manage.

 - Select the Action you want to do: